Sauceforge/Saucery/README.md

 Saucery takes care of the plumbing required to talk to SauceLabs, so you only need to tell Saucery *what* you want.
 Saucery takes care of the *how*.

 Your tests, of course, will be specific to your System Under Test.
-The ones specified below are only provided as examples only.
+The ones specified below are provided as examples only.

 ### Initial Setup

 These steps apply to all flavors:
 1. You'll need a SauceLabs account.
 You can get a free trial account [here](https://saucelabs.com/sign-up).
 1. If you want to run your tests locally you need to set 2 environment variables, SAUCE_USER_NAME and SAUCE_API_KEY
 1. To run your test suite from your GitHub Actions pipeline you need to set two secrets SAUCE_USER_NAME and SAUCE_API_KEY.
-Instructions on how to set Gihub Secrets are [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+Instructions on how to set Github Secrets are [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 ### NUnit